Little optimism as Russia and NATO meet over rising tensions in Europe

 Russia denies plans to attack, but Putin has accused NATO of threatening Russian security and warned of a “military-technical” response to any “unfriendly steps.”

 U.S. Ambassador to NATO Julianne Smith said Tuesday that in conversations with member states, “it has become crystal clear that not a single ally inside the NATO alliance is willing to budge or negotiate anything as it relates to NATO’s ‘open door’ policy,” which allows any country to join the alliance.
-Speaking in a call with reporters on Tuesday, Smith said she “cannot imagine any scenario where that is up for discussion.”
+Speaking in a call with reporters Tuesday, Smith said she “cannot imagine any scenario where that is up for discussion.”

 Smith said a 2008 Bucharest summit concluded that admitting Ukraine and Georgia to NATO was a question of “not whether but when.”
-She called Russia’s demands to rule out the alliance’s expansion to those nations and others is a “nonstarter.”
+She called Russia’s demands to rule out the alliance’s expansion to those nations and others a “non-starter.”

-Talks Monday on the crisis between U.S. Deputy Secretary of State Wendy Sherman and Russian Deputy Foreign Minister Sergei Ryabkov, made no progress.
-Sherman told journalists that she also had rejected Russia’s demand to block NATO entry to Ukraine.
+Talks on the crisis Monday between U.S. Deputy Secretary of State Wendy Sherman and Russian Deputy Foreign Minister Sergei Ryabkov, made no progress.
+Sherman told journalists that she had rejected Russia’s demand to block NATO entry to Ukraine.

-Stoltenberg has said allowing new countries to join NATO is a key principle of the alliance, and he is confident that member countries will not give into demands that would restrict the alliance’s growth or prevent it from protecting its allies in Eastern Europe.
-Russia has also demanded that NATO agree not to carry out any military activity outside its territory in Eastern Europe, Central Asia, Ukraine, Georgia, Armenia and Azerbaijan — a demand that NATO has similarly said it would not agree to.
+Stoltenberg has said allowing new countries to join NATO is a key principle of the alliance, and he is confident that member countries will not give in to demands that would restrict the alliance’s growth or prevent it from protecting its allies in Eastern Europe.
+Russia has also demanded that NATO agree not to carry out any military activity in Central Asia, Ukraine, Georgia, Armenia, Azerbaijan and non-NATO countries in Eastern Europe — a demand that NATO has similarly said it would not agree to.

-While imminent agreements are unlikely, having conversations with Russia is better than not having them, and could ultimately prevent a war, according to Sam A. Greene, director of the Russia Institute at King’s College, London.
+While imminent agreements are unlikely, having conversations with Russia is better than not having them and could prevent a war, according to Sam A. Greene, director of the Russia Institute at King’s College London.
 Greene said no one can predict exactly what Putin’s plans or intentions are and discussions will not be “a quick or easy process.”

-“Strategic discussions are better than war, and can achieve better outcomes for everyone than a war.
+“Strategic discussions are better than war and can achieve better outcomes for everyone than a war.
 It’s a massive diplomatic undertaking,” Greene said.
 “Is it possible that those positions will change over time?
-Yeah that’s why we talk.”
+Yeah, that’s why we talk.”

-Russian ambassador to Washington, Anatoly Antonov, said the United States should drop its “aggressive rhetoric of foreign expansion” and think instead about how future generations can live together.
+The Russian ambassador to Washington, Anatoly Antonov, said the United States should drop its “aggressive rhetoric of foreign expansion” and think instead about how future generations can live together.

 He said at Wednesday’s NATO-Russia Council meeting, Moscow wanted “a substantive discussion of the Russian documents that must be adopted as soon as possible in order to stabilize the situation in Europe.”